 WSDL Content Type: Specifies the content-type to send with the WSDL file.

-Validate At The Listener Level: If selected, the Listener will validate incoming message against XML schema in defined WSDL.
+Validate At The Listener Level: If selected, the Listener will validate incoming messages against XML schema as defined in WSDL.

 Authentication File: A properties file containing usernames and passwords for basic authentication.